The next Full-Time MBA application deadline is March 31. GMAT waivers available.

 by Jessica Krom

 If you’ve been checking our website recently, you’re not alone: this is a highly strategic time to earn an MBA!
-And you may have seen something new: our request form for standardized test waivers.
+And you may have seen that we offer standardized test waivers.
 What’s not to love about skipping the GMAT or the GRE?
 Here are some answers about the process: who’s eligible for a waiver, who’s most likely to get one – and above all, why you should think twice about seeking a waiver unless it’s absolutely necessary.

 I can’t stand standardized tests.
 Why are they required?